Kitchen cabinets refinished by Pro 1 Painters with a factory-grade sprayed finish

 $3,500–$9,000 for most kitchens.

-Where your kitchen lands in that range depends on door count, drawer count, kitchen size, and finish (paint vs. stain).
-Our cost estimator narrows the range to about ±$1,000 in 30 seconds — the in-home estimate locks the actual number.
+Where your kitchen lands in that range depends on the cabinet count, layout, prep needs, and project scope.
+The estimator gives you a planning range; the free in-home estimate locks the actual number.

 Free 30-Minute Color Consultation